npikall/rubber-article/docs/docs.typ

 #outline(depth: 3)

 #v(1cm)
-This template is a replication in #fancy-typst of the classic `article` class in #fancy-latex.
+This template is a replication/implementation of the classic `article` #fancy-latex class in
+#fancy-typst.
 It is designed to be used for writing articles, papers, and other documents.
-It is a good starting point for people transitioning from #fancy-latex to #fancy-typst or students starting with academic writing.
+It is a
+good starting point for people transitioning from #fancy-latex to #fancy-typst or students starting with academic writing.

 #heading(level: 3, outlined: false)[Example Usage]